 - Additional business startup advice, educational programs, and mentoring can be found through websites and organizations like SCORE.

-One final note: When starting a business of any kind, it’s wise to consult with a CPA, a business insurance specialist, and an attorney to help you anticipate and plan for your present and future needs.
+One final note: When starting a business of any kind — whether it’s a pet business idea or a franchise business — it’s wise to consult with a CPA, a business insurance specialist, and an attorney to help you anticipate and plan for your present and future needs.

-*Disclosure: I am a compensated affiliate of Shopify ecommerce services and various digital products, ebooks (‘starting a business’ books), business proposal software, and other business-related services featured on this blog and on my website Marketing Survival Kit.
+*Disclosure: I am a compensated affiliate of Shopify ecommerce services and various digital products, ebooks (‘starting a business books), business proposal software, pet business ideas, entrepreneurial training products, and other business-related services featured on this blog and on my website Marketing Survival Kit.